-"Over-the-counter medication" means a drug that can be obtained without a prescription and is not restricted to use by a licensed health care provider, e.g., herbal supplements, vitamins, eye drops, ointments, and pain relievers.
+"Over-the-counter medications" means drugs that can be obtained without a prescription and their use is not restricted by a licensed health care provider.
+For the purpose of this chapter this includes, but is not limited to, herbal supplements, vitamins, eye drops, ointments, and pain relievers.